Industrial Revolution: Birth of Public Laundries

 Long before soaps and detergents, people washed clothes by hand in rivers, lakes, and streams.
 They would rub garments against rocks, use sand or ashes to scrub away dirt, and beat fabrics against stones to loosen stains.

 Natural cleaning agents—like plant extracts and animal fats—were also used to freshen up clothing.
+For more on ancient cleaning methods, check out our blog on Ancient Laundry: Soapwort, Ashes & Early Detergents.
 While this process was effective, it was time-consuming and physically demanding.
 Still, it was the only way to keep clothes wearable in ancient times.

 The Invention of Washing Tools